The Growing Hope Project

 Our Vision

-• Legal Literacy: We offer plain-language workshops and guides to help people understand family court processes, custody, protection orders, and more.
+Legal Literacy: We provide plain-language workshops and guides as part of our legal education for survivors, helping individuals understand family court processes, custody issues, protection orders, and more.

-• Support for Survivors: Through peer groups, safety planning, and advocacy, we support individuals healing from abuse.
+Support for Survivors: Through peer groups, safety planning, and advocacy, we offer essential domestic violence resources to assist individuals healing from abuse.

-• Community Connection: We build safe spaces—both online and in-person—for people to share stories, ask questions, and receive guidance.
+Community Connection: We create safe spaces—both online and in-person—for people to share their stories, ask questions, and receive guidance related to family court support.

 Our Core Values

-• Empowerment – Helping people stand confidently in their truth.
+Empowerment – Helping people stand confidently in their truth through access to domestic violence resources.

-• Education – Breaking down barriers to legal knowledge.
+Education – Breaking down barriers to legal knowledge by providing vital legal education for survivors.

-• Healing – Recognizing trauma and walking alongside survivors.
+Healing – Recognizing trauma and walking alongside survivors to support their journey.

-• Justice – Advocating for fairness, safety, and dignity for all.
+Justice – Advocating for fairness, safety, and dignity for all, especially those navigating family court support.

 Resources

 Whether you’re representing yourself in family court or navigating the aftermath of abuse, you’re not alone.
-Below are trusted guides, links, and contacts to support your journey.
+Below are trusted domestic violence resources, guides, links, and contacts to support your journey in family court support and legal education for survivors.

 Downloadable Guides: